How Simulation Helps Autonomous Driving:A Survey of Sim2real, Digital Twins, and Parallel Intelligence: Introduction

 \section{Introduction}

-Autonomous driving, as an important part of intelligent transportation in the future, has great potential in alleviating traffic congestion and avoiding traffic accidents caused by human factors.
-In the past decades, researchers' efforts in this direction have increased, and many academic achievements have been made in autonomous driving \cite{hu2018dynamic, Zhang2021A}.
+\IEEEPARstart{A}{utonomous} driving, as an important part of intelligent transportation in the future, has great potential in alleviating traffic congestion and avoiding traffic accidents caused by human factors.
+In the past decades, researchers' efforts in this direction have increased, and many academic achievements have been made in autonomous driving \cite{hu2018dynamic, Zhang2021A, Part0, Part1, Part2}.

-The application of autonomous driving in industry demands significant effort, especially for the planning and control tasks \cite{Hu2022Learning, Liu2020Finite}.
+The application of autonomous driving in industry demands significant effort, especially for the planning and control tasks \cite{Hu2022Learning, Liu2020Finite, 9965619, 10122127}.
 It is necessary to consider not only the safety performance at the algorithm level, but also the cost at the real vehicle level, such as the price of high-precision sensors, radars, and cameras, as well as the collision damage of real vehicles, etc. The consequences of directly applying an immature algorithm in a real vehicle are immeasurable.
 Therefore, an experimental process is usually conducted in the high-fidelity simulator at first, and then deployed in the reality environment, which can greatly reduce the research and development costs.
-However, the simulation and the reality environment could be completely different,, and there are always gaps between the simulated and real worlds such as lighting, textures, vehicle dynamics, and agents' behaviors, etc., which is usually named ``reality gap (RG)" \cite{kadian2020sim2real}.
+However, the simulation and the reality environment could be completely different, and there are always gaps between the simulated and real worlds such as lighting, textures, vehicle dynamics, and agents' behaviors, etc., which is usually named ``reality gap (RG)" \cite{kadian2020sim2real}.

+In order to bridge the gap between the simulation and reality, many different methods have been proposed \cite{kang2019generalization}.
+At a high level, these methods are mainly divided into three categories: i) transferring knowledge from simulation to reality, ii) learning in digital twins, and iii) learning by parallel intelligence technologies, which are shown in Fig. \ref{fig_1}.